Essie64/alx-system_engineering-devops/0x00-shell_basics/README.md

-a script to move betty to my first directory a script to delete betty a script to delete a directory
+a script to move betty to my first directory a script to delete betty a script to delete a directory a script that changes the working directory to the previous one